-In total, at our R&D centre in Tunis, nearly 180 training sessions were organised in 2023, offering employees the chance to grow their skills in a variety of areas: technical, professional, management, soft skills, quality, occupain Tunis, nearly 180 organised in 2023."
+In total, at our R&D centre in Tunis, nearly 180 training sessions were organised in 2023, offering employees the chance to grow their skills in a variety of areas: technical, professional, management, soft skills, quality, occupational health and safety, etc. Over half of the training courses delivered were put together and run by our in-house trainers, all specialists in their technical field.